-Professionals and service providers shall receive training in Human rights, Women's rights and Gender Equality, and Gender-based violence and domestic violence, its causes and consequences.
-They should gain knowledge on the harms of discrimination and discriminatory practices in society, on the multiple and the intersectional forms of discrimination that Roma women experience in their everyday lives and on the negative impacts of gender-based violence on the victims coming from marginalised communities.
+Professionals and service providers shall receive training in:

+- Human rights, Women's rights and Gender Equality - Gender based violence and domestic violence, its causes and consequences - Harms of discrimination and discriminatory practices in society and the multiple discriminations Roma women experience in their everyday lives - Intersectionality.
+Understanding the impact on the victims of being subject to gender-based violence compounded with coming from a marginalised community experiencing multiple forms of discrimination and exclusion.